Lisa Whelchel

 Lisa Whelchel is an American actress, singer, songwriter, author, and life coach.
-She is known for her appearances as a Mouseketeer on The New Mickey Mouse Club and her nine-year role as the preppy and wealthy Blair Warner on The Facts of Life.
+She appeared as a Mouseketeer on The New Mickey Mouse Club and had a role as the preppy and wealthy Blair Warner on The Facts of Life for nine years.
 In 1984, she was nominated for a Grammy Award for Best Inspirational Performance for her contemporary Christian album All Because of You.
 In 2012, Whelchel participated as a contestant on the CBS competitive reality series Survivor: Philippines and tied for second place.
 She was also voted fan favorite and was awarded $100,000.

 Acting career

 The New Mickey Mouse Club

-At age 13, Whelchel was recruited in Texas by talent scouts who were looking for children interested in working with Disney Studios as a Mouseketeer on The New Mickey Mouse Club.
-She moved to California the next year and appeared on the show in syndication from 1977 to 1978.
+Whelchel wrote in her book, The Facts of Life: And Other Lessons My Father Taught Me, that she grew up in Texas and performed in local plays as a way of dealing with her shyness.
+When she was 12 years old, she learned that Disney Studios was auditioning talent for The New Mickey Mouse Club.
+She had acting teachers and others in her life who had ever seen her act write letters to the casting director in order to help her get an audition.
+She also wrote a personal letter of appeal, as she didn't recall them bringing auditions to Texas.
+She ultimately received a call from the casting director to audition in California.
+She performed a ventriloquism routine as part of her audition act.
+She received the role of Mouseketeer and moved to California.
+She appeared on the show in syndication from 1977 to 1978.